odysseyindia/odyssey-tours/content/english/tim/itineraries/jim-corbett-country/_index.md

         content: >-
           After breakfast, drive for three hours to the orchards of Ramgarh, famous for plums, peaches, pears and apples.
-Many writers and thinkers have been drawn to the beauty of Ramgarh and some of India's leading industrial families continue to have sprawling orchards here.
+Many writers and thinkers have been drawn to the beauty of Ramgarh and some of India’s leading industrial families continue to have sprawling orchards here.
       - type: hotel
         url: >-